git9999999/azure-blob-large-file-upload-problem/README.md

 It is strange that the app can write (stream) any file to the file system.
 But we can not stream something bigger than 250MB to the blobstorage, although we use a Output stream the same as in the File case.

 ## Generate Testdata on the client side and store it to the BlobStorage

 This calls generate test data on the client side and writes it directly to the Blob Storage.
 Not Data is transmitted via REST.
 `localhost:8544/trigger-generation-of-random-data-to-blobstore/260`

+# Solution

+The Problem could be solved by using `BlobAsyncClient`.
+In the code I added a working version see `trigger-download-to-blob-working-ok`.

+See also https://github.com/git9999999/azure-blob-large-file-upload-problem/pull/1 Thansk a lot to alzimmermsft.